Dhanushc22/portfolio/replit.md

 ## Overview

 This is a full-stack web application built as a personal portfolio website for Dhanush C, a software engineer specializing in mobile development, AI/ML, and full-stack web development.
 The application showcases a modern, responsive portfolio with smooth animations and a professional design.
+The portfolio now includes comprehensive project documentation, source code examples, and detailed project file structures for all major projects including HealthWhisper, BinaryBox, and NeuroSynk.

 ## User Preferences